twallet/habitus/README.md

 ## Architecture

-The application is split into two separate projects:
+The application uses a unified server architecture where the backend serves both the API and the frontend:

+- **Backend** - Node.js/Express API server with SQLite database that also serves the frontend
+  - In development: Uses Vite middleware to serve the React frontend with Hot Module Replacement (HMR)
+  - In production: Serves static files from the frontend build
-- **Frontend** - React application built with TypeScript and Vite
+- **Frontend** - React application built with TypeScript and Vite (served by the backend)
-- **Backend** - Node.js/Express API server with SQLite database

 ## Features